-His international breakthrough came in 1999, when he directed the world premiere of Luciano Berio's Cronaca del Luogo at the Salzburg Festival.
-Claus Guth returned to Salzburg the following year for a production of Gluck’s Iphigenie en Tauride and has been a frequent guest at the festival, delivering acclaimed productions such as Gluck's Iphigenie en Tauride, Mozart's Zaide and the Da Ponte trilogy which has been revived in various houses in both Europe and America.
+In 1999, Guth achieved international breakthrough status when he directed the world premiere of Luciano Berio's Cronaca del Luogo at the esteemed Salzburg Festival.
+Since then, he has become a frequent guest at the festival, delivering acclaimed productions such as Gluck's Iphigenie en Tauride, Mozart's Zaide, and the Da Ponte trilogy, which have been revived in prestigious venues across Europe and America.

-He collaborated with the Frankfurt Opera, directing productions such as Pelléas et Mélisande, Daphne and Rosenkavalier and Theater an der Wien working on the Monteverdi trilogy and staged versions of Handel's Messiah and Schubert's Lazarus.
+Collaborating with the Frankfurt Opera, Guth showcased his talent through productions of Pelléas et Mélisande, Daphne, and Rosenkavalier.
+Additionally, he worked at Theater an der Wien, contributing to the Monteverdi trilogy and staging versions of Handel's Messiah and Schubert's Lazarus.

-Particularly acclaimed for his productions of all Richard Wagner's operas, worthwhile mentioning are productions including Lohengrin at La Scala in Milan, Tannhäuser at the Wiener Staatsoper, Tristan und Isolde at Opernhaus Zürich and the complete Ring Cycle for the Hamburg Staatsoper, have solidified his reputation as a masterful interpreter of Wagner's works.
+Guth's expertise in staging Richard Wagner's operas deserves special mention.
+His remarkable productions, including Lohengrin at La Scala in Milan, Tannhäuser at the Wiener Staatsoper, Tristan und Isolde at Opernhaus Zürich, and the complete Ring Cycle for the Hamburg Staatsoper, have solidified his reputation as a masterful interpreter of Wagner's works.

-Claus Guth is known for his interest in contemporary music theatre and has directed a number of world premieres such as Chaya Czernowin's Pnima, Ins Innere at the Munich Biennale, Peter Ruzicka's Celan in Dresden and most recently Aschemond or The Fairy Queen with music by Helmuth Oehring and Henry Purcell at the Berlin Staatsoper.
+Furthermore, Claus Guth has demonstrated his interest in contemporary music theatre by directing several world premieres, such as Chaya Czernowin's Pnima, Ins Innere at the Munich Biennale, Peter Ruzicka's Celan in Dresden, and most recently, Aschemond or The Fairy Queen, featuring music by Helmuth Oehring and Henry Purcell, at the Berlin Staatsoper.

-Season 2018/19 include new productions such as Berenice at Opera de Paris, Orlando at Theater an der Wien, Lullaby Experience (music by Pascal Dusapin) in collaboration with Ensemble Moderne and Violetter Schnee at Staatsoper Berlin.
+Season 2018/19 showcased new productions such as Berenice at Opera de Paris, Orlando at Theater an der Wien, Lullaby Experience (music by Pascal Dusapin) in collaboration with Ensemble Moderne, and Violetter Schnee at Staatsoper Berlin.
 In November 2019, he directed the world premiere of Heart Chamber by Chaya Czernowin at the Deutsche Oper, and in December 2020, Teatro Real in Madrid revived his production of Don Giovanni.